-You are probably familiarized with the tongkat ali extract ratios such as 1:50, 1:100 and 1:200.
+You are probably familiarized with the tongkat ali extract ratios such as 50:1, 100:1 and 200:1.
 These ratios have been around for a few years and they represent the concentration of the final tongkat ali powder.

 As competition grew, the market tendency was to use more raw material to produce a more concentrated powder.
 The assumption is that the more starting raw material is used, the more concentrated and hence the more effective is the final product.
 Therefore companies started using these ratios as the main marketing message to convince customers to purchase their products.

 While this makes sense, in theory, the ratios have two major problems:

 For example, it is known that young tongkat ali trees have less active components than mature ones (hence some companies claim they only use roots that are 10 years old or older).
 Also, certain extraction methods damage the active components more than others.
 Because of this, the difference in effectiveness between different brands and between batches of the same brand can be very obvious.

-Therefore a 1:200 tongkat ali extract obtained from poor quality raw material and suboptimal extraction method can be in fact less effective than a 1:50 tongkat ali extract obtained from high quality raw material with a modern extraction method.
+Therefore a 200:1 tongkat ali extract obtained from poor quality raw material and suboptimal extraction method can be in fact less effective than a 50:1 tongkat ali extract obtained from high quality raw material with a modern extraction method.
 Because of this, extract ratios are ultimately unreliable to predict the product effectiveness.

 The Solution: Standardized Tongkat Ali Extract

-High quality tongkat ali extract contains anywhere between 1-2% Eurycomanone content.
+High quality tongkat ali extract contains anywhere between 0.8-1.5% Eurycomanone content.
 By measuring Eurycomanone, you are guaranteed to get the real thing.
 It is not enough to buy a tongkat ali product based on extract ratio alone, as this is not a reliable marker of effectivity (in fact, it might not be tongkat ali at all).